 Hancock Building.
 The Hancock Building was formerly leased by the State Department of Corrections, but sits vacant since 2016.
 Before the Department vacated the building, the Department requested interior upgrades that included new carpet, wall paint, and bathroom and kitchen upgrades which were not granted by the county.
 The building consists of several offices, a meeting room, a reception with safety window, kitchen, and two bathrooms.
 There are three exterior entrances.
 The basement has file shelves lining the walls, and is not suitable for office space unless the stairs are upgraded and basement remodeled with sheetrock.
-Arrangements to lease the building have been ongoing and unsuccessful at this point.
-Aging and Adult Care has indicated a desire to lease the building in 2020 after their current lease is up.
+Arrangements to lease the building to Economic Alliance were successful in 2021.

 In 2016, the Hancock Building was reroofed using thermoplastic membrane at a cost of about \$16,500.
 No other upgrades have been made to the building.
-Upgrades may be necessary in order to make it leasable.
-Cost undetermined.